NikhitaJabbu/Playwright-Framework/README.md

 session**, saves Playwright's `storageState` to disk, and every test that needs a logged-in session uses the `authenticated_page` fixture instead of running the login flow itself.
-This is the single highest-leverage perf/flake fix available in UI automation — login is usually the least stable, slowest part of a test, and re-running it in every test multiplies both problems by your test count.
+This is the single highest-leverage perf/flake fix available in UI automation - login is usually the least stable, slowest part of a test, and re-running it in every test multiplies both problems by test count.

 ### Data-driven tests